 Measuring Tongue Weight

 Of course, the easiest way to know tongue weight is to measure it.
 Most of us don’t have a scale that will go high enough, so take the trailer to a vehicle scale.

-When building a trailer, one of the easiest way to measure is to set the axle in place under the trailer, but don’t permanently mount it.
-Clamp it in place or something, then measure as above.
+When building a trailer, one of the easiest ways to measure is to set the axle in place under the trailer, but don’t permanently mount it.
+Clamp it in place, then measure as above.
 Move the axle position forward or back as needed, then verify loading.
 This technique works well when you have a defined load for the trailer — like a boat, for instance.

-That said, using the measurement technique can be very beneficial in setting the bigger loads on trailers.
-For example, a battery pack or water tank positioning for a Tiny House.
+That said, using the measurement technique can help when setting bigger loads like a battery pack or water tank for a Tiny House.
 You can set an axle position that suits the overall design, then place the bigger loads where they measure out to give proper tongue weight.

-We can calculate tongue weight and trailer axle position in a theoretical way.
-I’ll give a quick example, then if you need more detail, please contact us, or do some searching on the internet.
+We can also calculate tongue weight and trailer axle position.
+I’ll give an example, then if you need more detail, please contact us, or do some searching on the internet.

 We use a balanced lever approach to calculate loading.
 First, we sum forces in a vertical direction.
 There are only 2 points that support the vertical loads (tongue and axle(s)).

-- Trailer Weight — WF — Weight of the trailer including frame, sides and flooring can be measured or guessed at pretty easily.
+- Trailer Weight — WF — Weight of the trailer including frame, sides and flooring can be measured or calculated pretty easily.
 You will also need to know the center of that weight.
-(This can be measured by placing a board on edge under the trailer frame, and moving it till the frame balances on the board.)
+(Measure this by placing a board on edge under the trailer frame, then move it till the frame balances on the board.)

 - Evenly Distributed Load — WD — Loads that can be assumed as even along the length of the trailer bed.
 For a utility trailer this may be rocks, or firewood.
 For a Tiny House, this is the walls and roof.
 A good estimation is OK, but more accuracy gives a more accurate final answer.
 The location of this load, L5, is the center of distribution.